 About Anthony Nolan

 Anthony Nolan saves the lives of people with blood cancer.
 We use our register to match potential stem cell donors to blood cancer and blood disorder patients in need of stem cell transplants.
 We also carry out pioneering research to increase stem cell transplant success, and support patients through their transplant journeys.
-We champion the stories of those with blood cancer or a blood disorder and stem cell donors to increase awareness of the UK’s need for a more populated and diverse register.
+We champion the stories of those with blood cancer/a blood disorder and stem cell donors to increase awareness of the UK’s need for a more populated and diverse register.

 Every day Anthony Nolan gives three people a second chance at life.